Khannakhushi/wharf/README.md

 NEXT_PUBLIC_REGISTRY_PASSWORD=password123
 ```

 > **Note:** Replace the dummy values above with your actual Docker registry URL and credentials.
+The registry will be pre-loaded but you'll need to click "Connect" to establish the connection.

 Start the development server: